Cong, CPI, oppn parties flay CM's comments on TSRTC strike

 Congress, CPI and other opposition parties on Friday flayed the Telangana Chief Minister's comments that the ongoing strike by TSRTC employees was illegal and reaffirmed their support to the stir.
 "This is a strike being done voluntarily by the employees.

-Their request is that the CM fulfil the promise he made at the Karimnagar meeting (during separate Telangana agitation) that RTC workers would be recognized as government employees," employees unions leader Aswathama Reddy told reporters.
-Claiming that an RTC employee came under pressure and died of a heart attack over Raos comments, he said such deaths are 'government murders'.
+Their request is that the CM fulfil the promise he made at the Karimnagar meeting (during separate Telangana agitation) that RTC workers would be recognised as government employees," employees unions leader Aswathama Reddy told reporters.
+Claiming that an RTC employee came under pressure and died of a heart attack over Rao's comments, he said such deaths are 'government murders'.

 Congress Legislature Party leader M Bhatti Vikramarka alleged that there is a conspiracy to make RTC unavailable to people.
 Aswathama Reddy and other leaders met state BJP president K Laxman and Minister of state for Home G Kishan Reddy.